Mohamedali1234/optical-transfer/README.md

 * **Fountain-Coded Resilience:** Dropped frames, glare, or momentary misalignments never break the transfer.
 Every frame is a self-contained randomized piece of the puzzle.
 * **Multi-Lane Grid Layout:** Adapts dynamically to screen size and device orientation, supporting 1, 2, 3, or 4 parallel visual transmission channels.
 * **High-Throughput Color Mode:** Triples effective bandwidth by multiplexing data across RGB channels with automatic color calibration.

+---

+OpticDrop: Quick & Easy Guide
+A simple, plain-English guide to every setting in OpticDrop and the best choices to make for a smooth transfer.
+1. Select File
+ * What it is: The file you want to send.
+ * Best choice: Whatever file you need to share.
+(If it's a photo, the next setting becomes available).
+2. Image Size
+ * What it is: Shrinks big photos before sending them so they finish way faster.
+ * Best choice: Medium or Small.
+Smaller file size means it transfers in a fraction of the time.
+3. Lanes
+ * What it is: How many QR codes flash on the screen at the same time.
+ * Best choice:
+   * Use 1 Lane if you're using an older phone or have shaky hands.
+   * Use 2 to 4 Lanes for maximum speed when both phones are close and steady.
+4. Speed (FPS)
+ * What it is: How fast the QR codes cycle on the screen.
+ * Best choice: 10 to 15 FPS.
+Going too fast can cause the receiving phone's camera to miss frames and slow things down.
+5. Bytes per Frame
+ * What it is: How much data is packed into each QR code.
+ * Best choice: Leave it on default.
+If the receiving camera is struggling to read the codes, lower this number to make the patterns simpler.
+6. Error Correction (ECC)
+ * What it is: The QR code's built-in safety backup.
+ * Best choice: Low.
+OpticDrop handles safety checks on its own, so keeping the QR code patterns simple helps the camera scan them much faster.
+7. Color Mode
+ * What it is: Packs extra data using Red, Green, and Blue colors to triple your speed.
+ * Best choice:
+   * Turn ON for super-fast transfers in good lighting with modern screens.
+   * Turn OFF if you are in a dark room, dealing with screen glare, or the colors look washed out.